konrad-g/neudesk-docs/README.md

 #### Proof of quality
 Check any business work samples and client reviews.

+#### No fixed fees
+No fixed fees for buyers or sellers.
+It's completely free to browse our database.
+Sellers only pay a small commission on each sale.

 ####  Safe, easy purchases
 We provide a built-in payment system that let's you order services for your business with just a few clicks.